zolweb/the-appcenter-publisher/README.md

 },
 ```

-Finally in the root directory of your project create a `.publishrc.js`
+Finally in the root directory of your project create a `.publishrc.js`, this will be your script config file.

 ## Config file